K’ryssma Brown Ombre Synthetic Wig Review

 About K’ryssma

 K’ryssma is a budget synthetic wig brand available on Amazon UK.
 They sit firmly in the experiment-with-a-colour, try-a-new-length, low-stakes territory.
 Not what you’d buy if you need a daily wear piece for hair loss that has to pass close scrutiny – but genuinely useful if you want to see whether you can pull off a style before committing real money to it, or if you just fancy a fun wig for an occasion without spending a lot.
-I’ve been doing a whole series of Amazon wig reviews that I call Adventures with Cheap Amazon Wigs, and K’ryssma keeps coming up.

 The Wig: What I Got